PelionIoT/meta-mbl/docs/walkthrough.md

 The build process will create the following files which you will need to use later:

 * **A full disk image** This is a compressed image of the entire flash, created by the build process using the Wic tool from OpenEmbedded.
 Once decompressed, this image can be directly written to storage media.
 See [this section](https://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#creating-partitioned-images-using-wic) of the Yocto Mega Manual for more information about Wic.
 You will need this for [Step 8 Write the disk image to your device and boot Mbed Linux](#write-image-and-boot).
 You use the full disk image to initialize the device's storage with a full set of disk partitions and an initial version of firmware.
+* **A block map of the full disk image** This is a file containing information about which blocks of the uncompressed full disk image actually need to be written to the IoT device.
+Some blocks of the image represent unused storage space that does not actually need to be written.
 * **A root filesystem archive** This is a compressed tar archive, that you will need for a firmware update; see [Step 12 Performing a firmware update](#do-update).
 Once the device storage has been initialized, you can use the root file system archive to update the firmware, as this only requires a single root partition to be updated.

 To generate these files, run the following `bitbake` command while still in the build directory (`~/mbl/mbl-alpha/build-mbl`):